CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 ### V 1.0(19)
-- Ability to add assignment marks and show gorgeous bar and circle graph showing grads
+- Ability to add assignment marks and show gorgeous bar and circle graph showing grades
 - Ability to search tasks and assignments in search tab
 - More emojis to choose from for profile image
 - More background colours to choose for profile image